Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce GTX 870M should perform quite a bit faster than the Radeon HD 5750 512MB overall. (explain)
+Memory BandwidthTheoretically, the GeForce GTX 870M should be much faster than the Radeon HD 5750 512MB in general. (explain)

-Texel RateThe GeForce GTX 870M is much (about 318%) faster with regards to texture filtering than the Radeon HD 5750 512MB. (explain)
+Texel RateThe GeForce GTX 870M will be quite a bit (approximately 318%) faster with regards to texture filtering than the Radeon HD 5750 512MB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison